bamoah30/ai-data-analyzer/src/Phase 1- -Core Purpose and  Audience/README.md

 ## 🎯 Core Purpose

-**AI Data Analyzer** is a Python-based tool that uses the OpenAI API to automate exploratory data analysis (EDA) on CSV/Json, and Excel files.
+**AI Data Analyzer** is a Python-based tool that uses the HuggingFace API and OpenAI API to automate exploratory data analysis (EDA) on CSV/Json, and Excel files.
 It’s designed to accelerate Bernard’s mastery of Python, API integration, and intelligent data workflows—while serving as a public proof-of-concept in his 24-month AI Engineering roadmap.

 ---